tammet/gkc/Examples/README.md

     ./gkc example1.txt

-Unless gkc is already in the Examples folder, first copy it there:
+Unless gkc is already in the Examples folder, you may want to copy it there:

     cp gkc Examples/